mobily-enterprises/jsonreststores/README.md

 For non-API calls, this option is set by the headers 'if-match' and 'if-none-match'.

-## sortBy

-This option is an object where each key is the key you want to sort by, and that key's value is either `1` (ascending order) or `-1` (descending order).

-For example:

-    // Will return records with workspaceName starting with "Boo" and workGroup equals to "Full match" Workspaces.GetQuery( {
-      filters: { workspaceName: 'Boo' },
-      sortBy: { workspaceName: 1, score: -1 },
-    } , function( err, doc ) {
-      // ...
-    });

-For non-API calls, this option is set by the query string in the URL.
-E.g. `/workspaces/?workspaceName=something&sortBy=+workspaceName,-score`.

-## ranges

-Ranges are important as they allow you to define a limit on the number of records returned.

-It represents an objects with the keys `rangeFrom`, `rangeTo`, `limit`.
-E.g.:

-    // Will return records with workspaceName starting with "Boo" Workspaces.GetQuery( {
-      filters: { workspaceName: 'Boo' }, searchPartial: { workspaceName: true }
-      ranges: { rangeFrom: 0, rangeTo: 24 }
-    } , function( err, doc ) {
-      // ...
-    });

-For non-API calls, ranges are set by the 'range' headers.
-For example `Range: items=0-24`.
-Note that the server will also return, after a range query, a header that will detail the range returned.
-For example `Content-Range: items 0-24/66`

 # filters

 This option applies to GetQuery calls: it's a simple object, where the keys are the field names, and their respective values are the filters.
 For example: